felixlopz/hubrise-test-task/content/apps/smood/en/pull-catalog.md

 - `product.image_ids`: The IDs of the images associated with the product.
 - `skus.ref`: The ref code of the SKU, which will be passed along in orders.
 - `skus.price`: The price of the SKU.

+Note that Smood does not natively support products with SKUs, so a product with SKUs in HubRise will be mapped to multiple products in Smood.

 ### Options